DataDog/hiring-engineers/answers.md

 ### 0. Prerequisites - Setup the environment ###

-Installing Ubuntu/xenial64 OS with MySQL on My MAC laptop with Vagrant file
+Installing Ubuntu/xenial64 OS with MySQL on My MAC laptop with Vagrant (Oracle VM VirtualBox)

 #### Installing mysql on ubuntu VM ####
 ```vb